The Egg Man

 Mr. Russell owned more than an acre of land.
 The house sat forty feet back from the street.
 Behind the house, in the back yard, a tall wooden fence enclosed a small patch of neatly tended grass.

-A concrete driveway ran along the right side of the house, to a garage out back.
+A concrete driveway ran along the right side of the house, ending at a two-car garage out back.
 To the right of the garage stood a small, square cinder block building.
 Mr. Russell called it his egg room.

 Behind the egg room, ten or twelve rows of wood and wire chicken cages stretched to the back of the lot.
-A huge, corrugated tin roof covered it all.
+A huge, corrugated tin roof covered the entire complex.
 The four outer walls were left open for ventilation.

 To the right of the driveway, in front of the egg room, a bare tract of land spread out under the shade of six large walnut trees.
 Under the trees, a beat-up old 1936 Chevrolet pickup truck sat in the dirt.
-Mr. Russell had owned the truck since it was just a year old.
+Mr. Russell had purchased the truck when it was only a year old.

 Peppered with small dents, the old truck had seen better days.
-When new, the body had sported a deep rich green, and the fenders were jet black; but, after twenty years in the sun, the paint had turned dull and flat.
-Now, the cab looked more the shade of mud, and bare metal showed through the fenders in spots.
+When new, the body had sported a deep rich green, and the fenders were jet black; but, after twenty years in the sun, the paint had oxidized to a dull, flat finish.
+Now, the cab appeared more like a muddy brown, and bare metal showed through the faded fenders in spots.

 On the inside, wooden slats served as the floor boards, with cracks so wide you could see through to the road below.
-Both felt door panels were long gone, exposing window gears and pulleys.
-Coil springs poked up through the threadbare seat cover.
+Both felt door panels had disappeared long gone, exposing window gears and pulleys.
+Sharp coil springs poked up through the threadbare seat cover.

-In spite of how it looked, the old truck still earned its keep.
+In spite of its appearance, the old truck still earned its keep.
 The noisy four-cylinder motor cranked on the first try, and the cargo bed held a huge payload of eggs.
 People, working in their yards, heard the truck coming and waved as the old man drove by, heading to market.

 * * * * *